mnentwig/STDFoo/README.md

 * -O3 optimize (if benchmarking, try -O2 or -Os.
 But the bottleneck is largely libz for .stdf.gz)
 * -DNDEBUG: Assertions off for higher speed
 * -Wall: Complain much (there should still be zero warnings)
 * -lz: Link with zlib for uncompressing .gz format.
-Alternatively, compile with -DNO_LIBZ.

 If no `libz` is available, use -DNO_LIBZ.
 In this case, only uncompressed .stdf format can be processed.
 See `make STDFoo_noZ.exe`.